SauersML/graphome/README.md

-# Graphome 🧬
+# Graphome 💠 🧬

-Convert genome graph assembly files (GFA) to efficient binary adjacency matrices (GAM), and work with GAM files.
+Graphome is a graph analysis program.
+It is designed with graph genomes in mind, but can work with other graph structures.
+It can convert genome graph assembly files (GFA) to efficient binary adjacency matrices (GAM), and work with GAM files.
+It also performs eigendecomposition on Laplacian matrices.

 ## Overview